SUBJECT

 As students explore new texts, they study recurring themes, ideas and concepts, consolidating their understanding and building towards mastery of the subject as their studies progress.
 Each scheme of work has a range of opportunities for students to express their interpretations and ideas in varying ways, both independently and also in group-based contexts.

-Students’ progress through the curriculum is assessed through a knowledge test, which requires students to recall knowledge from what they have previously studied.
-The knowledge application assessment is designed to identify any gaps in specific areas of English, which will then feed into the planning process for subsequent units.
+Students’ progress through the curriculum is assessed through a knowledge application assessment.
+This diagnostic test is designed to identify any gaps in specific areas of English, which will then feed into the planning process for subsequent units.

 KS4 Subject Intent